eaeoz/command-manager-docker/README.md

 - Access from url:
   `http://<your-host-ip>:3000`

-- You can change setting using config/.env file (this hidden file includes, port, timeout, and custom env file paths), then restart container for this
+- You can change setting using config/.env file for command timeout, default 10 seconds

 ---